This post may contain affiliate links. Please read my disclosure policy.

-Also, there are plenty of fresh, juicy blueberries that are not lost in this lovely pie.
-There are just enough berries to give it that pop of juicy blueberry flavor without overwhelming the custard filling.
+We added just enough blueberries to give it that pop of juicy flavor without overwhelming the custard filling.
 Did I mention a brûlée type sugary, crusty top?
-It’s not a big, thick, hard sugar crust, just a light, sweet crunch that it a terrific complement to the dreamy filling.
+It’s not, however, a big, thick, hard sugar crust.
+It’s a thin layer with a light, sweet crunch that it a terrific complement to the dreamy filling.

 - ¾ cup granulated sugar, plus 1 teaspoon